infomongo/infomongo.github.io/_posts/2018-04-17-English-spelling-is-chaotic-evil.md

 * bur*eau* (French loan word)
 * brooch (ryhmes with coach)

 The last two are unusual spellings, but all the others are common words.
 The words “low” and “sew” have ambiguous pronunciations.
-They might rhyme with “how” and “dew” rather than having the long “o” sound.
+They could easily rhyme with “how” and “dew”.

 ## How Did We Get Here